 C++ Partition Operations Example

-Let us take an example to demonstrate the partition operations in C++.
+Let's consider an example to illustrate the partition functions in C++.

 Example